kalessil/phpinspectionsea/docs/architecture.md

 Reports empty classes, which are normally should not exists.

 > Note: in order to keep such classes, make sure that parent class is abstract.
+You can deprecate the class as well.